Toloka/docs/en/guide/concepts/efficiency-metrics/instruction-quality.md

 - $H_{i}$ is the availability of instructions (0 means available and 1 means not available).

-- $CSI$ is the Tolokers&apos; rating, which shows how satisfied they are with the instructions.
+- $CSI$ is the Tolokers' rating, which shows how satisfied they are with the instructions.

 #### How to estimate